Terrestrial VHF Radio Signal Propagation – LOS

 At the end of the day, the cumulative effects of all these physical phenomena work in tandem to make or break a communication circuit.
 The cumulative adverse effects are lesser in rural areas.
 They progressively become more pronounced in urban areas, and eventually often turn into a nightmare in dense metropolitan regions.

-Buildings & Urban clutter – Large township and densely populated urban areas pose another kind of challenge from the perspective of terrestrial VHF radio signal propagation.
+Buildings & Urban clutter – Large townships and densely populated urban areas pose another kind of challenge from the perspective of terrestrial VHF radio signal propagation.
 This problem is further aggravated in the case of a large metropolis where the building density is greater.
 Moreover, these buildings are usually very tall thus making it almost mandatory for them to be constructed of steel and concrete.

-The real and truly obstinate challenge occurs in denser city environments with high-rise buildings, commercial blocks, office complexes, shopping malls, and apartment blocks are densely spread all around.
+The real and truly obstinate challenge occurs in denser city environments with high-rise buildings, commercial blocks, office complexes, shopping malls, and apartment blocks that are densely spread all around.
 Such a city is a big maze of concrete structures.
-Most VHF radio antennas cannot be put up on top of high rise buildings due to regulations and logistic issues.
-Similarly, the mobile and portable VHF radio equipment is almost invariably at or near the ground level on the streets.
+Most VHF radio antennas cannot be put up on top of high-rise buildings due to regulations and logistic issues.
+Similarly, the mobile and portable VHF radio equipment are almost invariably at or near the ground level on the streets.
 The terrestrial VHF radio signal range gets drastically curtailed due to all the above factors.
 Relatively higher TX power and strategically located and duly optimized base-station antennas become a must to extract maximum mileage from a rather difficult situation.